-Copyblogger has been around for almost 12 years and we still use this step all the time — but new content marketers will find it especially handy.
+Copyblogger has been around for more than 13 years and we still use this step all of the time — but new content marketers will find it especially handy.

 Let’s say we didn’t already have a post about calls to action on Copyblogger.

 If I mentioned that term in a new post I’m writing, I would briefly explain the concept in the post and then make a note in my editorial calendar to write a more in-depth post on the topic soon.

 Then, once that new article is published, I’d go back to the original blog post that sparked the idea and add the hyperlink.
 (Yes, it’s totally fine to update previously published posts.
 In fact, it’s smart.)

 Everything doesn’t have to be “perfect” before you publish.